 While this is uncommon with most RVs, this function will help you completely flush your wastewater tanks so that you don’t continuously deal with odors from any remaining particles in the tank.

-3: Amarine Made 12V Self-Priming RV Mount Macerator Pump
+3: Best Budget: Amarine Made 12V Self-Priming RV Mount Macerator Pump

 Seasonal or part-time RVers might benefit from selecting a budget-friendly macerator pump like the Amarine Made Self-Priming Pump.